ngnk/streamsmiths/README.md

 This project is currently in an early stage, and we've identified several areas that will take the idea to the next level.
 Our primary focus for future development is organized into the following categories:

-**User Experience and Interface (UI/UX)**
+**User Experience and Interface**
 - Migrate the frontend from Streamlit to a more robust framework like Next.js.
 This will provide greater customization and control over the visualization experience, enabling a more professional and scalable user interface.
 - Implement features for custom channel/video watchlists and easier input methods.
 This will facilitate more efficient control over the data being tracked and analyzed.
 - Explore browser extensions or tools for seamless integration and data input directly from video platforms.

 **Data Sourcing**
-- Integrate data from platforms like the Twitter API and Spotify to analyze social engagement surrounding video content.
-- Incorporate data from Google Trends and Wikipedia to provide richer context and external factors influencing the trends being analyzed.
+- Integrate data from additional platforms like the Twitter API, Spotify, and Google Trends to provide richer context and external factors influencing the trends being analyzed.
 - Implement predictive modeling or alternative strategies to counteract YouTube API subscriber count rounding.